The default route is being routed to the VPN in AWS Client VPN.

 • CVSS score 6.8 (medium risk)

-ServerIP Attack (CVE-2023-36673)
+ServerIP attack (CVE-2023-36673)

 • CVSS score 7.4 (high risk)

-Security implications of pull-filter configuration
+Security impact of pull-filter configuration

 • However, encrypted communications such as HTTPS are protected.1